 From 2013 to 2015 Carlos regularly visited MIT and

 collaborated with Michael Stonebraker, working on new-generation parallel DBMSs (columnar, arrays).

 From July 2014 to July 2015 Carlos worked as a visiting researcher with ATT Labs-Research

 (formerly ATT Bell Labs),

 extending the R language and data quality with Divesh Srivastava.

 His research projects have been funded by 3 NSF grants.

 Research topics (overview):

-My research articles are listed on:
+Most of my scientific articles are listed on:

-programming languages used in big data analytics (Python, R).
+data science programming languages (Python, R).